Big Five (California politics)

 The Big Five is an informal institution of California state government, consisting of the governor, the Assembly speaker, the Assembly minority leader, the Senate president pro tempore, and the Senate minority leader.
-Members of the Big Five meet in private to negotiate California's state government budget.
-Because the party caucus leaders in California's legislature also control the party's legislative campaign funds and the majority party leaders control legislative committee and office assignments, the leaders wield tremendous power over their caucus members.
-They are thus usually able to guarantee their caucus's votes in Big Five meetings.
-Therefore, if all five members agree to a budget, it will likely pass into law.
+Historically, members of the Big Five met in private to negotiate California's state government budget.
+These meetings were held under governors George Deukmejian, Pete Wilson, Gray Davis, and Arnold Schwarzenegger.

+In 2010, California voters passed Proposition 25, which reduced the threshold to pass a budget from a 2/3 supermajority to a simple majority.
+As a result, the votes of legislators from the minority party were no longer needed for the legislature to pass a budget, reducing the impact of the minority leaders on budget negotiations.
+However, a 2/3 supermajority was still required if the budget contained tax increases.